A Brief History by Bryan Butterfield

 Today I start another chapter in my photography career.
 I am super excited to announce this next step.

 For the last two years I have travelled.
 A lot!
 In 2016 I was gone on average, one out of every five days.
 I have enjoyed working around the country and abroad.
 Because of my schedule I was never able to focus on my projects (See the section “Last year” below).
 Well that is changing.
-This year I have more time at home and more time to build my business locally.
+This year I have more time at home and more time to pursue my craft.
 Will I still travel?
-Yes, but the inbetween times will be filled with local gigs.
+Yes, but the in between times will be filled with local gigs.
 Which hasn’t happened since 2014.
 Announcing...

 What is Image & Film?

 A lot has changed since I first started photography eight years ago.
 I have narrowed my focus down to just a few offerings.
 The new product I am most excited about is: “Your Profile Story”